 3. The services – timing

-Baptism and Thanksgiving services usually take place on the Third Sunday of the Month, during the Family services at 10.30.
-It is also possible to arrange other times according to the church calendar, occasionally at 12.00 or 3pm on Sunday afternoons.
+Baptism and Thanksgiving services usually take place on the Third Sunday of the Month, during the Family services or after the main service at 12.30.
+It is also possible to arrange other times according to the church calendar, occasionally at 12.00 or 3 pm on Sunday afternoons.
 There is also the opportunity to have them during the main Parish Communion at either 9.30 or 11.00 on other Sundays.
-We, of course, aim to make the service as special to you as possible, but there may well be other children being baptised at the same time.
-This adds to the joy of the occasion.
+We, of course, aim to make the service as special to you as possible.

 4. What happens afterwards?